 September 30, 2019

-You might think that there’s only one type of photography out there, but you’d be wrong.
-There are lots of different types of photography, focused on varying subject matter and using different equipment and techniques.
+Think that there’s only one type of photography out there?
+Nope.
+There are plenty of different types of photography out there in the world with varying subject matter, different equipment, and personal techniques.

-This article covers nearly 50 different types of photography, providing a brief description of each and showcasing some examples to get those creative juices flowing.
-Maybe you’ll find a new favorite topic to shoot (and finally learn how to use all those buttons and settings that come with your camera or phone).
+Here, we cover nearly 50 different types of photography, providing a brief description of each and showcasing some examples to get those creative juices flowing.
+Maybe you’ll find a new favorite topic to shoot or rediscover an old love.

 Adventure photography is much more self-explanatory than abstract photography.
 This type of photography captures images of adventures, usually in the great outdoors.
 It often features remarkable landscape shots, adventurous travelers, and challenging shooting conditions because of accessibility to particular locations and shifting weather conditions while taking photographs outside.

 Lugging camera gear into remote, rugged locations provides an additional challenge for adventure photographers.
 Hiking, biking, backpacking, and camping with gear is something that photographers of this niche genre are very familiar and comfortable with.

 Another self-explanatory genre, architectural photography is when the main subject matter of the photograph is a building’s exterior or interior.
 These shots tend to be pretty accurate representations of the construction that are taken in a way that is also aesthetically pleasing to the eye.